callum-hart/mono/docs/core_concepts_2.md

 In my opinion a high propertion of CSS painpoints come from it's overriding architecture.

 Overrides are: [brittle, unreliable and self-perpetuating](blog-post-pain-from-overrides).
-Hinged on unstable structures *(cascade, specificity, importance)* overrides often feel uncontrollable.
+Built on unstable foundations *(cascade, specificity, importance)* overrides often feel uncontrollable.
 Can they be tamed?

 In a word, yes.